wviechtb/course_oor/README.md

 * I cannot provide 'course certificates' or some other form of certification that you have participated in the course.

 * The stream will not be recorded.
+The whole point is that this is an interactive live stream, which sets it apart from online courses that use pre-recorded videos or any of the thousands of YouTube videos that teach R. If I wanted to create the latter, I would script the entire video (which is not compatible with the dynamics of an interactive live stream) and do a lot of post-processing.
+If you are looking for such courses, you could look into online courses, such as those that are offered at [Coursera](https://www.coursera.org/browse/data-science/data-analysis), [edX](https://www.edx.org/course/subject/data-science), and similar platforms.

-The whole point is that this is an interactive live stream, which sets it apart from online courses that use pre-recorded videos or any of the thousands of YouTube videos that teach R. If I wanted to create the latter, I would script the entire video (which is not compatible with the dynamics of an interactive live stream) and would have to do a lot of post-processing.
+* The stream will not be recorded.
+The whole point is that this is an interactive live stream, which sets it apart from online courses that use pre-recorded videos or any of the thousands of YouTube videos that teach R. If I wanted to create the latter, I would script the entire video (which is not compatible with the dynamics of an interactive live stream) and do a lot of post-processing.

 * If you have to miss parts of the course (e.g., due to other obligations), you can still obtain the materials and work through them on your own pace.
 The same is of course also possible if you have to miss the entire course.